yohamta/furex/README.md

 ## How to contribute?

 Feel free to contribute in any way you want.
-Share ideas, submit issues, create pull requests, adding examples, or adding components.
+Share ideas, submit issues, create pull requests, adding examples, or adding widgets.
 Thank you!